jroy1992/VersionManager/README.md

 **Name:** Name of the cache in the scene file

-**Version:** The current version of the cache in scene file.
-Dropdown allows switching to any available version of the cache.
+**Version:** The current version of the cache in the scene file.
+The dropdown allows switching to any available version of the cache.

-**Delete Older Versions:** Displays the available older versions of the cache based on the selected version in *Version* column.
-Provies option to delete the older versions by toggling on the checkbox.
+**Delete Older Versions:** Displays the available older versions of the cache based on the selected version in the *Version* column.
+Provide the option to delete the older versions by toggling on the checkbox.
-If there are no older versions available, --- is displayed with checkbox disabled.
+If there are no older versions available, --- is displayed with the checkbox disabled.

 **Apply:** Updates the version(s) of cache(s) in the scene based on version selected in *Version* column and deletes the older version(s) of the cache(s) if enabled